clrke/codieval/README.md

 		Codieval.jar
 		README.md

+### How to compile

+On the __codieval root folder__, run

+	$ javac codieval/evaluators/Evaluator2.java

+### How to run

+After compiling, on the __codieval root folder__, run

+	$ java codieval.evaluators.Evaluator2

+### How to make jar file

+After compiling, on the __codieval root folder__, run

+	$ jar cfm codieval.jar manifest.mf codieval/*/*.class

+### Deployment

-__Note:__ The code and output files are provided by the user, thus they are included in the gitignore file.
-The GUI folder is to be deleted upon usage of the system to avoid the users from tinkering with the code, possibly changing the mechanics of the system.
+After making a jar file, delete the codieval/ folder containing all the source codes, to avoid the users from tinkering with the code and recompiling it, possibly changing the mechanics of the system.